 Then we started batting around the idea of a food tour company in Gainesville.

 We knew that we had a pretty special downtown area in terms of food and history.
 There are over 20 restaurants that span the range of food, from barbecue cooked in a specialty smoker to a family-owned pan-Latin restaurant, all within walking distance.
 The area’s history includes Native American villages, Civil War battles and there's even some proof that a presidential election was fixed in downtown Gainesville.

 In May of 2015 we decided to buy the domain name for the website and move forward with building the business.

 Ticket sales help pay for all the food, as we want to offer a quality product and support our local businesses — in other words, we don't get anything for free.
-We max our tours out at 12 to 14 people, and the last five have sold out.
+We max our tours out at 12 to 14 people.
 We try to keep costs around 50% of the total ticket price, so that means we typically take home a little over $300 per fully-booked tour.

-Currently, our limitation is that Ryan and I do all the tours ourselves, and we are often out of town traveling on our own.
+Currently, Ryan and I do all the tours ourselves, and we are often out of town traveling on our own.
 Our hope is to hire an additional tour guide so we can offer more tour dates.
 We’re also developing a nighttime tour and tours for other parts of town.

 While we are currently reinvesting our Gainesville Food Tour earnings in our business, we hope to use the extra income for travel and date nights.
 That’s how we fell in love with the idea of the business in the first place, and it’s important for us to have quality time and adventure in our lives.